Vonage/vivid-3/libs/components/src/lib/file-uploader/README.md

 ### Max File Size

-Use the `max-file-size` attribute (or `maxFileSize` property) to define the maximum file size (in bytes) that is allowed to be uploaded.
+Use the `max-file-size` attribute (or `maxFileSize` property) to define the maximum file size (in MiB) that is allowed to be uploaded.

 - Type: `number` | `string`
 - Default: `256`